logo

 2. Architecture

-Architecture is widely recognised as one of the most challenging degrees – with long hours, a huge workload, and a need for you to focus on little details.
+Architecture may surprise you as one of the hardest degrees on our list, but it’s widely recognised as one of the most challenging – with long hours, a huge workload, and a need for you to focus on little details.
 So, it’s important to know what you’re letting yourself in for before applying to study this subject at university.

-Architecture is a heavily theoretical subject, meaning that you need to have strong mathematical, drawing and scientific knowledge to ensure buildings are structurally sound and safe for people to use.
-Beyond this, you’re also required to bring along certain levels of creativity.
-Architecture degrees and training take approximately 5 years to complete, making it a longer than average path.
+As such, Architecture is a heavily theoretical subject, meaning that you need to have strong mathematical, drawing and scientific knowledge to ensure buildings are structurally sound and safe for people to use.

 1. Medicine